Amiriel01/Calculator-Project/README.md

 # Calculator-Project

-I am creating a simple calculator using html, css, and JavaScript.
+I am creating a simple calculator using HTML, CSS, and JavaScript.